2025 Symposium

 Alissa Fogg, Point Blue Conservation Science

-Michael Jones, University of California, Agriculture and Natural Resources
+Michael Jones, University of California Cooperative Extension

-Yana Valachovic, University of California, Agriculture and Natural Resources
+Yana Valachovic, University of California Cooperative Extension

 2:40 Break